telerik/xaml-docs/controls/radspreadsheet/keyboard-support.md

 ## Customize Keyboard Shortcuts

 The above shortcuts can be customized.
-In order to change a shortcut you need to register it using the __RegisterCommand__ method.
-For example you can change the behavior of the Enter key and make it go to next column instead of the next row. , If the ActiveWorksheetEditor is changed you will need to register the command again.
+To change a shortcut you need to register it using the __RegisterCommand__ method.
+For example you can change the behavior of the Enter key and make it go to next column instead of the next row.
+If the ActiveWorksheetEditor is changed you will need to register the command again.
 This is why it would be better to use the __ActiveSheetEditorChanged__ event for this.

 #### __C# Change the behavior of the Enter key__
 {{region radspreadsheet-keyboard-support_0}}